harness/developer-hub/docs/platform/2_Delegates/install-delegates/overview.md

 ### Install Docker delegate using Podman

 You can install the Docker delegate using Podman by adding Podman commands to your Dockerfile.
-The example below using a delegate with the immutable image type.
+The example below uses a delegate with the immutable image type.
 For information on delegate types, go to [Delegate image types](/docs/platform/delegates/delegate-concepts/delegate-image-types).

 #### Sample Podman file